isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution542.md

 ---
+title: ONE LOGON - ONE LOGistics Online - Package 1 (iWMS SaaS)
+permalink: /productivity-solutions-grant/solutionrepo/solution542
+---

+### Description

-title: ONE LOGON is an integrated Supply Chain & Logistics software solution comprises of Warehouse Management, Transport Management, Freight Management, Container Management modules.
+ONE LOGON is an integrated Supply Chain & Logistics software solution comprises of Warehouse Management, Transport Management, Freight Management, Container Management modules.
 KEYfields leverages on technology, developing IT Solutions that are versatile and cost effective.
 The solutions can easily integrate into and across other business centric modules.
 In addition, they can be deployed independently to cater to different business needs.
-permalink: /productivity-solutions-grant/solutionrepo/solution542
----

-### Description

-200307927R

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/KEYfields_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria